PostgREST/postgrest/.github/CONTRIBUTING.md

   then [find your logs](http://blog.endpoint.com/2014/11/dear-postgresql-where-are-my-logs.html).

-* If your database schema has changed while the PostgREST server is running, send the server a `SIGHUP` signal or restart it to ensure the schema cache is not stale.
+* If your database schema has changed while the PostgREST server is running, [send the server a `SIGUSR1` signal](http://postgrest.org/en/v5.2/admin.html#schema-reloading) or restart it to ensure the schema cache is not stale.
 This sometimes fixes apparent bugs.

 ## Code